briandleahy/clean-code-notes/README.md

     One test should not set up the conditions for the next test.
 Each tests should produce the same result independent of the ordering in which the tests were run.
 6.  *Tests should be repeatable.*
     They should test the same thing in any environment.
 Repeatability also means that if you're using randomness, you must set the seed to a specific value.
-7.  *Tests sould be self-validating.*
+7.  *Tests should be self-validating.*
     The test should give a boolean output of pass or fail.
 You should not have to process the test results to see if it fails.
 8.  *Tests should be timely.*
     Write the tests *before* you write the production code, or, worse case, right after.
 Don't do it 6 months later.
 9.  *Writing tests is liberating.
 It allows you to change the code freely -- if it doesn't break a test, then go ahead and change the code.*
-    This is Brian's experience as well :)
+    This is @briandleahy's experience as well :)